-- South King County needs over 63,000 new homes to be built before 2040 to compensate for the existing housing deficit. - Current production rates for the sub-region fall short of the anticipated annual demand by approximately 1,000 homes per year. - Approximately 20% of all households, or over 54,000 families in the sub-region are costburdened by rent or mortgage.
+- Since 2010, only 75 new homes were built for every 10 new households formed in South King County which has resulted in an under-production of over 19,000 housing units.
+South King County needs over 63,000 new homes to be built before 2040 to compensate for the existing housing deficit. - Current production rates for the sub-region fall short of the anticipated annual demand by approximately 1,000 homes per year. - Approximately 20% of all households, or over 54,000 families in the sub-region are cost-burdened by rent or mortgage.